FridayOrtiz/timebase/paper/paper.md

 upstream NTP servers, high connection duration, and high number of bytes exchanged.
 These would be considered high-quality indicators of compromise.

-In the second catagory, packet analysis techniques that focus on the NTP extension header would be effective detection mechanisms.
+In the second category, packet analysis techniques that focus on the NTP extension header would be effective detection mechanisms.
 For example, a detection that looks for an NTP packet that contains the ELF magic number.
 This marks the beginning of the binary we are sending over, and any further